Metric geometry of locally compact groups: LC-groups: structure and approximation by Lie groups

 Let $G$ be a topological group.
-The \textbf{unit component} of $G$, denoted by $G_0$, is the connected component of the unit in $G$; it is a closed subgroup of $G$ that is normal, indeed characteristic.
-The quotient group $\pi_0(G) = G/G_0$ is totally disconnected (it is a particular case of the result on $X/\mathcal R$ quoted above).
+The \textbf{identity component} of $G$, denoted by $G_0$, is the connected component of the identity in $G$; it is a closed subgroup of $G$ that is normal, indeed characteristic.
+The quotient group $H_0(G) = G/G_0$ is totally disconnected (it is a particular case of the result on $X/\mathcal R$ quoted above).
+In particular, $G$ is totally disconnected if and only if $G_0 = \{1\}$.
 A topological group $G$ is \textbf{connected-by-compact} if $G/G_0$ is compact.
 This terminology fits with our general terminology, see (A4) in Chapter \ref{chap_topaspects}; many authors use ``almost connected'' for ``connected-by-compact''.

-If $G$ is an LC-group, its unit component $G_0$ is also the intersection of the open subgroups of $G$ \cite[Page III.35]{BTG1-4}.
+If $G$ is an LC-group, its identity component $G_0$ is also the intersection of the open subgroups of $G$ \cite[Page III.35]{BTG1-4}.
 This does \emph{not} hold in general; a trivial example is provided by the group $\Q$, with the topology inherited from the usual topology on $\R$; moreover, there are known examples of totally disconnected \emph{Polish} groups in which \emph{any} neighbourhood of $1$ generates the whole group; see the discussion in \cite{Sole--05}.

-In an LC-group $G$, the unit component need not be open; for example, if $G$ is totally disconnected, $G_0 = \{1\}$ is open if and only if $G$ is discrete.
+In an LC-group $G$, the identity component need not be open; for example, when $G$ is totally disconnected, $G_0 = \{1\}$ is open if and only if $G$ is discrete.
 However, in a locally path-connected LC-group, for example in a Lie group, connected components are open.

 One of the main open problems about totally disconnected LC-groups is the \emph{Hilbert-Smith conjecture}, which can be formulated as a question: Does there exist an LC-group, which is not a Lie group, that has a faithful continuous action on a connected topological manifold?
 Equivalently: does there exist for some prime $p$ a faithful continuous action of $\Z_p$ on a connected topological manifold?
 For the equivalence, see \cite{Lee--97}.
 The answer is known to be negative for manifolds of dimension at most three \cite{Pard--13}.